 A Fleeting House for a Jewish Festival

-Biblical in origin, the Sukkah is a ritual to build and live in.
-Erected in the fall, it is customary to dwell in it for one week, to eat, rejoice, and even sleep in it.
-Its architecture is paradoxical, addressing issues of diaspora and belonging.
-On the one hand, the Sukkah commemorates the temporary dwellings the Israelites lived in during their exodus from Egypt.
-The holiday Sukkot, on the other hand, celebrates harvest, and is a symbol of settlement and residency, much like North American Thanksgiving.
+Biblical in origin, to this day the Sukkah is a site of Jewish ritual to this day.
+Erected in the fall, it is customary to built it and dwell in it for one week, to eat, celebrate, and even sleep in it.
+Its architecture is paradoxical and raises questions of Diaspora and rootedness.
+On the one hand, the sukkah commemorates the temporary dwellings the Israelites lived in during their exodus from Egypt.
+The holiday of Sukkot, on the other hand, also celebrates harvest, and is a symbol of settlement and residency, much like North American Thanksgiving.

-Today, the booths are usually simple structures made of fabric, plastic sheets, or wood, which are constructed outside or integrated into existing spaces.
-Sukkot relate to existing architecture, contrasting or conforming to their environment.
-The photos, taken by Mimi Levy Lipis, display Sukkot plain and bizarre: A Sukkah on a truck parked in front of a restaurant in Manhattan, Sukkot on lonely parking lots in London, individual huts nested on numerous apartment balconies in Jerusalem, a sukkah built for eternity in Berlin, criss-cross stacked booths in Jerusalem, Sukkot made of the same fabric in London and Tel Aviv.
-The photographed Sukkot present a tension between specific spaces and the abstract places of belonging, between individual architecture and collective ritual, between personal interpretation and historical influence.
+Mimi Levy Lipis's photographs display sukkot plain and bizarre: a sukkah on a truck outside a restaurant in Manhattan, sukkot on forlorn parking lots in London, individual huts nested on numerous apartment balconies in Jerusalem, a sukkah built for eternity in Berlin, sukkot made of identical fabric in London and Tel Aviv.
+The photographed sukkot present a tension between specific localities and the abstract places of belonging, between individual architecture and collective ritual, between personal interpretation and historical influence.